-What this plan means for Malcolm...
+What this plan means for Malcolm and the support available to him

-Malcolm is 55 years old and lives alone in a flat on the 3rd floor.
-He has a long term health condition, chronic obstructive pulmonary disease (COPD), which has made him housebound as he has difficulty climbing stairs.
-Malcolm's brother, Andy, supports him as much as he can but he works full time and is sometimes away on business trips.
-Andy sometimes struggles to find time to help Malcolm with his personal care and finds it difficult to concentrate at work as he is concerned about Malcolm.
+Social Work Partnership between Re-ablement Team hospital/GP/pharmacist • Vulnerable person Walking aids Medication Social isolation • Onward referral e.g. physiotherapy Malcolm is 55 years old and lives alone in a flat on the 3rd floor.
+He has a long term condition. chronic obstructive health pulmonary disease (COPD), which has AdviceWorks Financial advice made him housebound as he has difficulty Home Care Benefits check · Meals and self care climbing stairs.
+Malcolm's brother, Andy, supports him as much as he can but he works full time and is sometimes away on Community Dietitian business trips.
+Andy sometimes struggles Nutrition Telehealth to find time to help Malcolm with his Support to personal care and finds it difficult to manage own health concentrate at work as he is concerned about Malcolm.
+Malcolm has had multiple hospital admissions due to COPD and chest Housing Assessment of infections.
+His care is managed between property Carers' Centre Identification of primary and secondary care.
+Support for Malcolm's more suitable